wwce/vdc/docs/understand/roles.md

 # Roles and permissions

-The Azure Virtual Datacenter Automation Toolkit encourages the use of separation of responsibilities using role-based access control (RBAC) to determine which users and teams can create and manage specific resources.
+The Azure Virtual Datacenter Automation Toolkit encourages the use of separation of responsibilities using [role-based access control (RBAC)](https://docs.microsoft.com/azure/active-directory/role-based-access-control-configure) to determine which users and teams can create and manage specific resources.

 Before deploying, you need to create the appropriate roles in your Azure AD tenant and assign the appropriate users to these roles.
 See the [reference documentation for `role-creation.py`](../reference/script-role-creation.adoc) for instructions on using the provided scripts to deploy roles for your subscription.

-The toolkit provides 4 roles that act as a baseline recommendation:
+The toolkit provides 4 custom roles that act as a baseline recommendation:

 - SecOps
 - NetOps
 - SysOps
 - DevOps

-These roles are defined in [`aad.roles.json`](../../roles/aad.roles.json).
+These custom roles are defined in [`aad.roles.json`](../../roles/aad.roles.json).

 ## SecOps